A sunburn is reddening of the skin that occurs after you are overexposed to the sun or other ultraviolet light.

 Habif TP.
 Light-related diseases and disorders of pigmentation.
 In: Habif TP, ed.
 Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 19.

-Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
+Reviewed By: Michael Lehrer, MD, Clinical Associate Professor, Department of Dermatology, University of Pennsylvania Medical Center, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
+Editorial update on 12/23/19.